The Ultimate Guide to Proofing Bread Dough

 What’s the best container for proofing bread dough?

-The ideal bread proofing bowl is glass.
+The best bread proofing container is a glass bowl.
 If you mark the outside of the bowl when you put in the dough ball, you’ll easily be able to tell when it has doubled in size.
 You can also use a proofing basket (perfect for sourdough), or a bread tin if you want to create a specific shape.

 One of the best things for covering your dough while it’s rising is a damp cloth or paper towel.
 If your bowl is deep enough, use cling film.
-If I’m working with a particularly sticky dough, I’ll rub the tiniest amount of oil onto some cling film to help prevent my dough from sticking.
+If working with a particularly sticky dough, rub the tiniest amount of oil onto some cling film to help prevent my dough from sticking (a spritz of cooking spray works too).

 Dough that’s risen for the right amount of time will have a full, puffed appearance.
 Your loaf should have expanded to roughly twice its size.
 To test if your dough has proofed long enough, gently poke it.
 It should feel soft and supple, and your finger should leave an indent in the dough.